kztakemoto/SimBA-Keras/README.md

 ![Non-targeted Attacks DCT](assets/plot_nontargeted_dct.png)

-Note: Perturbation is emphatically displayed for clarity.
+Left and right panels represent clean and adversarial images, respectively.
+Note that Perturbation is emphatically displayed for clarity.

 Random pixel attaks are also available.
 ```